izmirli/wp-plugin-run-log/run-log/readme.txt

 4. The plugin options screen.
 5. "Garmin Connect" embed.
 6. Gears and Goals input boxes from the post edit screen.
-7. endomondo embed.
-8. STRAVA embed.
+7. STRAVA embed.
-9. Widget configuration.
+8. Widget configuration.

 == Changelog ==

+= 1.7.5 =
+* Removed Endomondo embed (Endomondo shut down on 31 December 2020).

 = 1.7.4 =
 * Update some css files for more robust display.